 IV.
 BACKGROUND INFORMATION: Council member Schaefer asked for this code change and Council member Sherman agreed and it was placed on Pending Agenda after the May 4 City Council meeting.
 City Clerk, City Attorney and City Manager each contributed by researching previous code, writing, and then editing a draft ordinance.
 The ordinance was in front of Council for first reading on June 1 and there was public comment and Council discussion which led to an amendment and Substitute Ordinance 1200.
-The changes were significant enough to warrant another first reading.
+The changes were significant enough to warrant another first reading on June 15.
 The original ordinance included the possibility of Council adding up to 3 ex officio but non-voting members to the Harbor Commission.
 The significant change was removing all language regarding that and instead only including the language that increases the number of voting members on the Harbor Commission from 5 to 7.
+Unanimous approval of the substitute ordinance on June 15.

 V. LEGAL ISSUES: City Attorney has assisted so no legal concerns with the format and content of the ordinance.
-City Attorney concurred that the change is significant and since it was the will of Council to have it for another first reading, the ordinance is before Council in Substitute format for another first reading.